New Hope Integrative Medicine

 Approved for clinical use in October 2002 by the Food and Drug Administration (FDA), buprenorphine represents the latest advance in medication-assisted treatment (MAT).
 Medications such as buprenorphine, in combination with counseling and behavioral therapies, provide a whole-patient approach to the treatment of opioid dependency.
 When taken as prescribed, buprenorphine is safe and effective.

 Unlike methadone treatment, which must be performed in a highly structured clinic, buprenorphine is the first medication to treat opioid dependency that is permitted to be prescribed or dispensed in physician offices, significantly increasing treatment access.
-Under the Drug Addiction Treatment Act of 2000 (DATA 2000), qualified U.S. physicians can offer buprenorphine for opioid dependency in various settings, including in an office, community hospital, health department, or correctional facility.
-Learn more about SAMHSA’s buprenorphine waiver management.
+Under the the Consolidated Appropriations Act, 2023 (also known as Omnibus bill), qualified U.S. physicians who have met the training requirements can offer buprenorphine for opioid dependency in their practices if permitted by applicable state law.

 If you are suffering from opioid addiction, Please contact New Hope Integrative Medicine today and find out how we can help and get you on the road to recovery.